Juke 1.5 dCi n-tec 2WD

 singles and couples, or older empty-nesters.
 Even with its five doors, families

 will find the compact interior's rear seat space limiting.
-And with the rear

-the load capacity will be a little better.
+will be a little better.

 What can't be denied is that with its compact chunky stance, bulbous front light